-12 Steps for Conducting a Successful Social Media Audit
+Are You Web 3.0 Ready?
+12 Steps For A Successful Social Media Audit

 3. Grading Scale

-Having a process and methodology for a social media audit is essential for long-term success and efficiencies.
+A process and methodology for a social media audit are essential for long-term success and efficiencies.

-Whether it’s your own process using Excel, a template from a third party source, or a platform such as Sprout Social, using consistent methods puts a science behind the historical comparisons.
+Whether it’s your own process using Excel, a template from a third-party source, or a platform such as Sprout Social, using consistent methods puts science behind the historical comparisons.

-Considering 72 percent of the content industry say they’re challenged with managing workflows and new technology, V.P. of Brand Creative at Hanson Dodge Sarah Collins shares her approach to a social media audit.
+Considering 45% of content professionals say they’re challenged with managing content production workflow, Sarah Collins, Chief Marketing Officer at Landscape Management Network, shares her approach to a social media audit.

 4. Headlines & Grades

 “We start with competitors and look for ‘who’s to beat.’
 Then we write the headline for what each competitor’s strategy appears to be.
-From there, we map it on a quadrant to determine the white space for the brand we represent,” Collins said.
+We map it on a quadrant to determine the white space for the brand we represent,” says Collins.

 Taking the quantitative and qualitative factors, Collins breaks down a social media audit approach like this:

-Quantitative takes into account competitors, community size, engagement, native channels (including Facebook insights, analytics), and paid channels (such as Iconosquare, Cubeyou, Nuvi, Rival IQ).
+- Quantitative considers competitors, community size, engagement, native channels (including Meta insights, analytics), and paid channels (such as Iconosquare, Cubeyou, Nuvi, Rival IQ).

-Qualitative analysis content, paid social via Rival IQ, engagement.
+- Qualitative analysis content, paid social via Rival IQ, and engagement.

+Looking at your competitors on social media, see what they are missing and what you can do that they are not doing.

 5. Website & Blog Assessment

-Check the relevant website and blog pages to check for social media factors including:
+Check the relevant website and blog pages to check for social media factors, including:

 - Shareability.